nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ## Aerospike Kafka Source Connector

-From the Kafka Client instance we can go ahead an [install](https://docs.aerospike.com/connect/kafka/from-asdb/installing#installing-on-linux) the Aerospike Kafka Source Connector.
-This is our outbound connector to send data from the Aerospike database to MSK.
+From the Kafka Client ec2 instance go ahead an [install](https://docs.aerospike.com/connect/kafka/from-asdb/installing#installing-on-linux) the Aerospike Kafka Source Connector.
+This is uour outbound connector to send data from the Aerospike database to MSK.

 ```bash
 sudo yum install java #( install 11+ JDK )